AyyyCn/AyyyCn/README.md

 ## About Me

-I'm an aspiring game developer and AI enthusiast with a strong curiosity for how things work under the hood.
+I'm a game developer in the making and AI enthusiast with a strong curiosity for how things work under the hood.
-I enjoy building immersive 3D experiences, games, and occasionally reverse-engineering systems just for fun.
+I enjoy building immersive 3D experiences, games, and occasionally diving into some reverse-engineering.

 I like working both solo and in teams, and I bring strong initiative and leadership when it's needed.
 Currently studying software engineering at **INSAT** while working part-time and freelancing.